Last Updated on October 14, 2023 by Joanne Harper

 Hermit crab shells can be bought from pet stores, craft stores, and online retailers.
-You can even forage for shells at the beach, but they must be cleaned first.
+Alternatively, you can forage for shells on the beach, but they must be cleaned first.

-No matter where you get shells, they must be free from cracks, fractures, holes, and jagged edges.
-Hermit crabs can modify their shells if necessary, but do your utmost to give them healthy ones.
+No matter where you get shells, they must be free from cracks, holes, and jagged edges.
+Hermit crabs can modify their shells if necessary, but try to give them healthy and robust selections.

-As hermit crabs grow, they need shells 3/8 – 1/2 an inch wider at the opening than their existing shell.
-To measure the current shell, lay a ruler across the widest point of the shell’s opening.
+As hermit crabs grow, they need shells ¼ an inch wider at the opening than their existing shell.
+To measure the current shell, lay a ruler across the widest point of the opening.

-Hermit crabs are selective about new shells, so offer 3-5 each.
-The shells should never be painted because it’s toxic.
+Hermit crabs are selective about new shells, so offer 3 to 5 each.
+The shells should never be painted.
 The best option is natural sea snails, which are roomy and afford protection from falls.

 How To Measure Hermit Crab Shells

 Hermit crabs don’t grow shells.
 Instead, they recycle empty gastropod shells and turn them into homes.
-So, hermies need to trade in their shells for bigger shells as they grow.
+Hermies need to trade in their shells for bigger shells as they grow.

-You’ll need to measure the shells to ensure they’re big enough to accommodate a hermit crab.
+You must measure the shells to ensure they’re big enough to accommodate the hermit crab.

 A shell is measured from the widest point of its opening.
 Using a ruler, measure the hermit crab’s existing shell.
 Note the diameter of the shell at its widest point.

 New shells should be ¼ inch wider than the hermit crab’s existing shell.
 Pick 3-5 new shells that vary in size to give the hermit crabs several options.

 It’s also sensible to match the general shape of the existing shell, especially at the opening.
 Hermit crabs favor “O” and “D” shape openings.

 Hermit crabs make improvements to their shells to make them more suitable.

 Selecting Good-Quality Shells

-No matter where you’re sourcing shells, look for imperfections, holes, sharp edges, cracks, and fractures.
+No matter where you source shells, check for imperfections, holes, sharp edges, cracks, and fractures.

 Hermit crab shells can be found in pet stores or online in bulk.
-Aside from that, you can often find appropriate shells at craft stores or gift shops.
+Sometimes, you can find suitable shells at craft stores or gift shops.

 Hermit Crab Shell Size Chart